Prospect, South Australia

-Prospect is the seat of the City of Prospect and an inner northern suburb of greater Adelaide, South Australia.
+Prospect is an inner northern suburb of greater Adelaide, South Australia, and the namesake of its Local Government Area, the City of Prospect.
 It is located 5 km north of Adelaide's centre.

 Surrounding suburbs include Kilburn, Fitzroy, Medindie and Devon Park.
 The suburb has boundaries of Main North Road to the east; Carter Street, Audley Avenue and Avenue Road to the south; The Gawler railway line to the west, and a line 400m north of Regency Road (Livingstone Avenue, Angwin Avenue and Henrietta Street) to the north.

 Prospect comprises a large majority of the land area (about five-sevenths, or 71%) of the City of Prospect council area.

 History

 John Bradford received a land grant for section 373 of the Hundred of Yatala on July 25, 1838, he subdivided it into several eight-acre allotments, according to H.C.
 Talbot, the area was named for its stunning views over the Adelaide Plains and its separation from North Adelaide by the beautifully wooded Parklands, filled with gum trees and wattles, the early Prospect Village was a private subdivision of sections 373 and 349 of the Hundred of Yatala, which intersected at the village centre (now St Helens Park and St Cuthbert's Anglican Church).

 To the new settlers, the undeveloped locality presented a "beautiful prospect", being described as "well timbered, with waving gum and shady trees".
 Thus the early township was dubbed Prospect Village by Colonel William Light shortly after the colonisation of South Australia in 1838.
 The City of Prospect was established in 1872, formalising the name for local government and, in 1944, the city council voted to formally adopt the same name for the suburb which was the council seat itself.

 The first Prospect Post Office opened around 1861 and closed around 1872.
 A Nailsworth office (open from 1861) was renamed Prospect in 1874 and has remained open since then.
 It was located at First avenue, Nailsworth, with two tall palm trees planted in front of the post office to enhance visibility from a distance.